“If you are not busy being born; you are busy dying!!”

 5. Get a Mentor

-That leads us to the most critical point in the decision-making.
+That leads us to the most critical point in decision-making.
 Where to go?

-you as a chef and going forward provides you with fruitful solutions leading you to your
+you as a chef and going forward provide you with fruitful solutions leading you to your

 goals, it can’t go wrong.